DrMikeyS/COVIDVaccinePatientSlips/README.md

 # COVID Vaccine QR Generator
 A free tool that allows you to convert a CSV list of patients into a printable pack of patient slips to make using Pinnacle a breeze.

+## Why Use It?
+Looking up patients in Outcomes4Health takes so long many vaccine sites are pre-registering patients (which takes hours).
+Part of the issue is transcribing NHS number and DOB (in the very specific format it demands).
+This takes your list of patients for a vaccine session and for each patient generates a slip with a QR code for their DOB and NHS Number so they can be entered into Outcomes4Health rapidly using barcode scanners that vaccine sites have available.

 | Sample QR Slip  | Sample Full Page Form With QR |
 | ------------- | ------------- |
 | ![](https://github.com/DrMikeyS/COVIDVaccinePatientSlips/raw/main/demo.jpg?raw=true)   | ![](https://github.com/DrMikeyS/COVIDVaccinePatientSlips/raw/main/demo_full1.jpg?raw=true)  |